zkmkarlsruhe/ofxTensorFlow2/README.md

 CLANG_CXX_LANGUAGE_STANDARD[arch=x86_64] = c++14
 ```

-After generating project files using the OF Project Generator, add the following to one of the Run Script build phases in the Xcode project to invoke the `macos_install_libs.sh` script, either via the `configure_xcode.sh` script or manually.
+After generating project files using the OF ProjectGenerator, add the following to one of the Run Script build phases in the Xcode project to invoke the `macos_install_libs.sh` script, either via the `configure_xcode.sh` script or manually.

-Script method: close the project in Xcode if it's open, then run `configure_xcode.sh` with the path to the project directory as argument, ex:
+Script method: close the project in Xcode if it's open, then run `configure_xcode.sh` with the path to the project directory as argument:

 ```shell
 scripts/configure_xcode.sh example_yolo_v4